CadeNahama/otium-calhacks/backend/DATABASE_CHANGES_FOR_STATE_AWARE_EXECUTION.md

 ---

-*This document serves as the foundation for implementing state-aware step execution in the Otium AI Agent, bringing it closer to the intelligent, adaptive behavior of Cursor's step-by-step execution system.*
+*This document serves as the foundation for implementing state-aware step execution in the Ping AI Agent, bringing it closer to the intelligent, adaptive behavior of Cursor's step-by-step execution system.*